apeduru/bspl/README.md

 `bspl` is a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for practising bit-wise operations.
-Aimed at undergraduates in CS/SE/ECE or anyone that is interested in learning binary level manipulations.
+Aimed at undergraduates in CS/SE/ECE or anyone that is interested in learning low level manipulations.

 ## Design

-I wrote about the design of this project in DESIGN.md
+I wrote about the design of this project in [DESIGN.md](./DESIGN.md).

 ## References